 Before drafting a CRM Strategy, figure out what problems you’re trying to solve using a CRM.
 Maybe your team struggles with updating contact records and sharing this information with their coworkers; or it could be a lack of lead follow-up, causing deals to fall through the cracks.
 Understanding why you implemented a CRM in the first place will allow you to decide how to use it.
 After you have outlined what problems you are facing, you can start to form a strategy to rectify them.

-You do not have to have a management position to lead a team in implementing a CRM and a strategy.
+You do not have to have a management position to lead a team in implementing a contact relationship manager and a strategy.

 If you believe that a CRM will benefit your company, lead the endeavor by convincing your colleagues, higher-ups, and stakeholders of the benefits and problems that will be solved with a CRM.

 If it is your responsibility to set up a strategy and train employees in the proper use of the CRM, then you must decide what the minimum expectations are of your employees.
-Tell them what data needs to be logged, and what KPIs (key performance indicators) will be tracked.
+Tell them what data needs to be logged for potential customer records, and what KPIs (key performance indicators) will be tracked.
 Review metrics and performance statistics to see how they are performing.

 Setting a clearly defined objective is the first step in creating a CRM Strategy.
 If you can, set your goal before deciding on a CRM so that you know what features are needed to move towards your end result.